How To Stop a Cat From Scratching the Furniture

 How Do You Keep Your Furbaby From Scratching Your Furniture?

-If you catch your furbaby scratching your furniture, it is essential to correct the behavior immediately.
+If you catch your cat scratching your furniture, it is essential to correct the behavior immediately.
 Never hit your pet because hitting them is not a good deterrent to scratching.
 A firm “no,” while directly looking at them, is more appropriate.

 Cat on a wooden chair